Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Results

 and then make a correction to the previous $\vvec^h$ by $\vvec^h\leftarrow \vvec^h+\delta \vvec^h$.
 To calculate the correction $\delta\vvec^h$, either DeepONet or the Jacobi solver is invoked.
 For the DeepONet solver, it takes $k(\xvec)$ and $r(\xvec)$ (function-form residual corresponding to the vector-form $\rvec^h$) as inputs, and yields $v(\xvec)=\delta \vvec^h$ as the output.
-The procedure proceeds until the residual is sufficiently small.
-By replacing the embedded Jacobi solver with Gauss-Seidel solver, we can similarly formulate the HINTS-GS.
+The algorithm proceeds until the residual is sufficiently small. \oldtext{By replacing the embedded Jacobi solver with Gauss-Seidel solver, we can similarly formulate the HINTS-GS.} \revv{We can replace Jacobi with any other relaxation method, giving rise to different variants of the HINTS algorithm.
+For instance, considering Gauss-Seidel relaxation leads to the HINTS-GS method.}

-Another more advanced option is to consider combining DeepONet with multigrid methods, yielding the HINTS-MG algorithm (see pseudo-code in Section S3 in SI).
-For a V-cycle multigrid algorithm (see Section S1 in SI), we replace a proportion of Jacobi/Gauss-Seidel relaxation at each grid level by the DeepONet solver.
-We anticipate that HINTS-MG will benefit from advantages of multigrid methods, hence providing even better performance compared to HINTS-Jacobi.
+Another more advanced option is to consider combining DeepONet with multigrid methods, yielding the HINTS-MG (Algorithm S4).
+Within a multigrid algorithm, we replace a relaxation at each grid level by the HINTS-based relaxation. \revv{This is of particular interest for problems, for which the standard relaxation methods do not constitute effective and numerically robust smoothers, such as Helmholtz problems, c.f.~\cite{elman2001multigrid}.}

 Notably, the DeepONet solver is flexible with regards to the domain discretization of the numerical problem.
 A DeepONet trained on discretization $\Omega^{\hDON}$ can be transferred to a numerical problem with another discretization $\Omega^h$, by simply including an interpolation step in the input side of DeepONet.
-This step enables a single HINTS to be used for solving equations equipped with different discretizations, involving different mesh densities, non-uniform meshes, and/or irregular meshes.
-For the HINTS-MG solver, in particular, this characteristic makes it possible to apply one single DeepONet for all levels of grids.
+This enables a HINTS to be used for solving equations equipped with different discretizations, involving different mesh densities, non-uniform meshes, and/or irregular meshes.
+It is also possible to extend DeepONet to a different domains using the technique for domain adaptation proposed recently in~\cite{don_transfer}.

 We employ HINTS for the following two prototypical equations: \begin{itemize} \item Poisson equation:

 \item Helmholtz equation: